Getting Started

 Authentication

-Better Auth is pre-configured but needs your touch:
+Better Auth is pre-configured with multiple authentication methods:

 - Create environment file → Create